aaevan/ebay-guide/README.md

 # Comments/suggestions/typos:

-I'm on twitter at @aoeb-- message me there or submit a pull request and I'll try to include it!
+I'm on twitter at @aoeb-- message me there or submit a pull request and I'll see about including your tip/technique (giving you full credit)!

-I spend quite a lot of time on ebay (less now that I'm good at it), so I figured I'd share what I've learned.
+I spend quite a lot of time on ebay so I figured I'd share what I've learned.

 Long live cheap stuff from internet randos!